firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

                                            -> Load S in microVM B -> Resume -> ...
 ```

-Here, both microVM A and B do work staring from the state stored in snapshot S.
+Here, both microVM A and B do work starting from the state stored in snapshot S.
 Unique identifiers, random numbers, and cryptographic tokens that are meant to
 be used once may be used twice.
 It doesn't matter if microVM A is terminated
 before microVM B resumes execution from snapshot S or not.
 In this example, we